Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 * the supplier (payee) rejects the bid or
 * the investor cancels his bid

-To create a bid, the investor uses `create_bid` and passes these parameters:
+To create a bid, the investor uses `post /api/v1/create_bid` and passes these parameters:
 1. `from_address` - the primechain address of the investor
 2. `to_address` - the primechain address of the payee
 1. `invoice_reference_number` - the reference number of the invoice